-Review the quality of various E-mount (Sony) lenses, using the Nex-6, at various aperture settings.
+Review the quality of various E-mount (Sony) lenses, using the Nex-6 (and later, the A6500), at various aperture settings.

 Testing should ideally be directly comparing against similar lenses, using the same framing, and on a tripod and timer to reduce the chance of vibration.
 The main variable between my test shots was needing to adjust focus in cases where the focus seemed to latch onto a close fencepost.
 While I attempted to use DMF in some cases, I had to throw out some results as they may have been misfocused.
 I re-ran the tests again on a separate day to get a second set of data points.
 (Getting a solid test is harder than it might first seem.)

 The below 100% cropped samples were all captured using the camera's Fine JPEG mode, and re-saved in my photo editor with some reduced quality, as happens with JPEG.
 Settings were 0 sharpness, Vivid, with -1 saturation.
 (This is my standard setting, which allows for a slight punch of color, without being overbearing.)
 ISO was fixed to 100, and the shutter allowed to change to accommodate the changing lighting (clouds).
 Crops were taken slightly left of the center of the frame.
 The first day's photos used +.3EV to get a bit more detail out of the images.
 On the second set of comparisons, I tried +0EV and a slightly different location.

 Test Chart #4 - Tele zoom lens tests

 |Sony 16-50/f2.8 (A-mount)||81|